 Phonological and Phonemic Awareness.
-What is the difference?
+What's the difference?

 Phonological and Phonemic awareness - what is the difference?
 This post outlines the differences between the two terms and gives suggestions about when to teach phonemic awareness and where to start.
 A free screener is shared to help teachers get started.